GotAudio/AudioBookSlides/README.md

 you can also modify ComfyUI/extra_model_paths.yaml and point the base path to your A1111 SD folder if you prefer. ( base_path: /mnt/e/SD/stable-diffusion-webui/ )

-__2021-1-1: The Turbo API did not work because it was missing the latest version of SDTurboScheduler node.
-I have included it with this app.
-Copy nodes_custom_sampler.py from the root folder to your ComfyUI\comfy_extras\nodes_custom_sampler.py__

 To launch ComfyUI run this command from the ComfyUI folder in a seperate terminal when asked to start ComfyUI python main.py

 You can also install firefox on WSL2 if you want to view the execution queue;
-sudo apt update
 sudo apt install firefox
 firefox
 (Browse to http://127.0.0.1:8188)

 cd ../AudioBookSlide
 #Save your openai API Key in ABS_API_KEY.txt